fujiihc/BlackBoxNN/WriteUps/SD-1/DS340/README.md

 ESR loss (Error to Signal Ratio) was used as the loss function for all models.
 MSE and MAE were also observed as well.

 ## Testing Data
 All models were tested on [battery.wav](../../../Data/Inputs/battery.wav), [electricEye.wav](../../../Data/Inputs/electricEye.wav), [holywar.wav](../../../Data/Inputs/holywar.wav), [ohwell.wav](../../../Data/Inputs/ohwell.wav), [sanitarium.wav](../../../Data/Inputs/sanitarium.wav), and [shadowlove.wav](../../../Data/Inputs/shadowlove.wav).
 These were chosen for their diversity in speed and complexity.
+It also would take too long to test all 36 models on all of the song samples.
 ESR loss for the model's predictions vs the true SD-1 output was saved.
 The output audio files were also saved.

 ## Results
 All Results: